 Setting Up the ‘Studio’

 Clear enough space for the photoshoot to take place and check everything is picture ready.
 If you’re taking a photo from the floor, grab some blankets or pillows beforehand so the little one will be comfy throughout the shoot.
-A rolled-up towel under the blanket is a fab way to prop the baby up comfortably.
+A rolled-up towel under the blanket is a fab way to prop the baby up comfortably and really gives that photoshoot effect.

 Check Your Device